pfsensible/core/GENERATING_MODULES.md

 ## Modules that configure something

-If this is a module that will just configure something, add the `--is-config` option:
+If this is a module that will just configure something, it is best to start with the default configuration.
+Then add the --is-config` option:

     misc/pfsensible-generate-module --url URL --is-config